-- 1. For a complete listing of supported devices, see the release notes for this core. - 2.
-For the supported versions of the tools, see the ISE Design Suite 14: Release Notes Guide.
+- 1. For a complete list of supported derivative devices, see the Embedded Edition Derivative Device Support. - 2.
+Supported in ISE Design Suite implementations only. - 3.
+For the supported versions of the tools, see the Xilinx Design Tools: Release Notes Guide. - 4.
+Supports 7 series devices only.